 Chronic wasting disease

-Collins, Steven J. The Australian National Creutzfeldt-Jakob Disease (CJD) Registry and Department of Pathology, University of Melbourne, Melbourne, Australia.
+Collins, Steven J. Australian National Creutzfeldt-Jakob Disease Registry, and Department of Pathology, University of Melbourne, Melbourne, Australia.

 Last reviewed:May 2020